MadeByMike/supermaya/site/posts/getting-started.md

 ## Keystone features

-If you connected Supermaya to a keystone backend you can toggle features under the `keystone` key in:
+If you connected Supermaya to a keystone backend you can toggle features under `keystone` in:

 ```
 site/_data/site.js